I. Universal Evo Devo: A Model

 The Three Ps of foresight, used throughout this Guide, is another key piece of the evo devo model.
 The Three Ps are the three most fundamental ways that intelligent systems–living organisms and their machines—act to perceive the future.
 For most of our clients, the language of probable, possible, and preferable futures is generally the best way to do our foresight work, rather than using science-derived terms developmental, evolutionary, and evo devo, as we will do in this chapter.

-But to really understand how to apply the Three Ps, and to get practice with differentiating between unpredictable and predictable processes in every system, at every scale, all serious foresight practitioners need to understand evo devo foresight.
-By the time you’ve finished this chapter, you may not agree that as much of the world is as developmental (predictable) as we argue here, but you will almost certainly agree that some of it is developmental.
+To really understand how to apply the Three Ps, and to get practice with differentiating between unpredictable and predictable processes in every system, at every scale, serious foresight practitioners need to understand evo devo foresight.
 Helping foresight professionals and their clients to become both evolutionist and developmentalist in their thinking is key to a balanced use of the Three Ps.
+By the time you’ve finished this chapter, you may not agree that as much of the world is as developmental (predictable) as we argue here, but you will almost certainly agree that some of it is developmental, and likely more than you saw before.

 This is the longest chapter in this Guide because, as we will see, both current majority science and the field of professional foresight are biased to see most change through an evolution-exclusive lens.
 Expanding that lens to include development will require offering you a bit more evidence and argument than in typical chapters, and I hope you’ll consider it worth the effort.
 If by the end of this chapter you see more potential developmental signature in the data of universal, biological, social, and technological systems than you did at the beginning, and feel more confidence in looking for that signature, your new foresight capacity will make the effort of learning the model a success.